umtksa/spoty/README.md

 # spoty
 spotify cli minimal as can be

-using Apple script to control Spotify client
+Made this tool to control another mac that run spotify over ssh. calling Apple script to control Spotify.

 Usage: spoty [-p] [-n] [-v <volume_level>] [-h]